 Introduction

 Amid global neoliberalism, non-state actors have proliferated in school systems, blurring boundaries between public and private sectors—especially as schools contract out core educational services such as teaching or curricula design (Ball and Youdell, 2008).
-Reflecting neoliberal advocacy of efficiency and freedom of choice, some policymakers and educational practitioners argue that educational outsourcing (EO, aka commercialization or public-private partnerships) can address diverse education problems (e.g., school management, curriculum design, instruction), increase cost-effectiveness, diversify the curriculum, improve students’ learning (Mangione et al., 2022; Powell, 2015).
+Reflecting neoliberal advocacy of efficiency and freedom of choice, some policymakers and educational practitioners argue that educational outsourcing (EO, aka commercialization or public-private partnerships) can address diverse education problems (e.g., school management, curriculum design, instruction), increase cost-effectiveness, diversify the curriculum, improve students’ learning, and even mitigate educational inequity (Choi, 2024; Mangione et al., 2022; Powell, 2015).
 Thus, many countries (e.g., New Zealand, the UK and China) have embraced EO.

 While EO may promise diverse benefits, exploratory, qualitative studies warn of potential pitfalls that can undermine the quality of student learning on EO programmes, such as a lack of teaching competence or inappropriate level of collaboration between schools and EO providers (e.g., Sperka et al., 2017), or negative impact on educational equity coming from unintended neglect of students with different needs, or fund allocation that favours large schools (e.g., Hogan et al., 2025).
 Though insightful, past studies have not statistically evidenced a systematic model of antecedents and mechanisms affecting EO quality.
 Such a model can inform superior design and management of EO programs to improve their quality and cost-effectiveness to enhance public school students' learning processes and outcomes.
 This exploratory, quantitative study helps fill this research gap by addressing two research questions (RQs):